sasanarakkha/study-tools/sbs-pali-english-vocab.md

 - Install [Anki](https://apps.ankiweb.net/)

-- Double-click on the downloaded file SBS Pāli-English Vocab.apkg and it will appear in your Anki.
+- Double-click on the downloaded file SBS Pāḷi-English Vocab.apkg and it will appear in your Anki.

 # Recommended ways of studying this deck: